ruinedme/MCStuff/README.md

 -Custom Recipe for leather, 4 rotten flesh = 1 leather w/Advancement

 -SMP 1 Person Sleep function, as long as someone is sleeping for 100 ticks set time to 0

+-Utility Day/Time scorwboard objectives.
+You will need to run /scoreboard objectives setdisplay ... if you want the score to be visible.(Useful for timed MC challenges)